BenjWolf/LKrandomizer/README.txt

 ------------------------
-Known Bugs
+Known Issues
 ------------------------
-* None, at the moment.
+* Cards given by Soldiers in Castle Wyht are not randomized

 ------------------------